UniversalDependencies/UD_Swedish-Talbanken/README.md

 From v2.2 to v2.3:
 - Fixed a small number of errors in both basic and enhanced dependencies

+From v2.6 to v2.7:
+- Fixed a small number of lemma errors

 <pre>
 === Machine readable metadata ==============